• Welcome

 Wednesday 11 November until Tuesday 22 December 2009 City Council staff will also be available during normal office hours upon request

-If you wish to make comments on the Stadium Village Development Framework please use the comment form attached to this brochure or click here for an online form.
+If you wish to make comments on the Stadium Village Development Framework please use the comment form attached to this brochure or for an online form.

 Comments can also be placed in the collection points provided at the venues or returned to the city council’s Chief Executive’s Office at the address below.
 All comments should be returned by Tuesday 22 December 2009.